LeMahieu is pronounced La-May-Hugh.

 LeMahieu was born in Visalia, California, then moved to Las Vegas for one year when he was 7 years old.
 The family then lived in Madison, Wisconsin for five years, before moving to Bloomfield Hills, Michigan.

-"I lived in five states before becoming a pro baseball player: Colorado (7 years), Nevada (one year), Wisconsin (5 years), Michigan (5 years) and Louisiana (3 years).
+"I lived in five states before becoming a pro baseball player: Colorado (7 years), Nevada (1 year), Wisconsin (5 years), Michigan (5 years) and Louisiana (3 years).

-- D.J. credits his Dad with teaching him “how to play baseball the right way."
+D.J. credits his Dad, Tom, with teaching him “how to play baseball the right way."

 "Our team went to the state finals the year before, and there were a lot of returning guys—shortstop was set, second base was set," LeMahieu said.
 "I came in and started at second.
 I was playing well.
 Actually, the guy at shortstop was a senior and his brother was our assistant coach.
 And the assistant coach says, 'Hey, you need to move my brother out of short and put D.J. there.'
 So the brother moved to second.
 For me, that was kind of a big moment.
 I was pretty intimidated at the start of that year, but I learned I could do it."

 In his junior year in high school, D.J. was an Aflac All-American.
 He was also a two-time Gatorade player of the year and Louisville Slugger Player of the Year for the State of Michigan.

 D.J. and Pat Ebbing have been best friends since their freshman year at Brother Rice High School

 Ebbing, the best man when LeMahieu married his college sweetheart, Jordan, in 2014, describes him as “one of the most quiet and humble guys you’ll ever meet.
 He’s just a bring-your-lunch-pail-to-work kind of guy, kind of blue collar.”
 Then as now, LeMahieu was a fierce competitor for whom no situation was too big, whose words carried much weight as a result of being dispensed so infrequently.